DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-federated-data-source.md

     ![](../../../../images/eurd-data-federation-query-builder-join-tables.png)

-6. Enable check boxes for the data fields you want to include in the query result set.
+6. Enable checkboxes for the data fields you want to include in the query result set.

     ![](../../../../images/eurd-data-federation-query-builder-select-fields.png)